Jason2Brownlee/QuakeArchiveSearch/README.md

 * Add URLs discovered from a crawl of current Quake websites.
 * Add URLs discovered from a crawl of quake USENET archives.
 * Add URLs discovered from a crawl of quake mailing list archives.
+* Add Makefile and make targets for main tasks for the project.
+* Port the database to postgres/mysql/etc.
+* Host website publicly somewhere.